 The continuous provision should be linked to the needs and interests of the children in your class.
 It needs to provide familiar areas for them to explore, so, for the most part, your continuous provision will stay the same, only to be enhanced as children’s learning progresses.
 Rather than carrying out time-consuming and extensive planning for the continuous provision, I have always found it more useful to display a list of the resources that should be in each area of learning, which can be checked and replenished by an adult working in the setting.
 However, some schools do require teachers to show their planning for continuous provision, and, of course, if needed, you’ll probably have to do it.
 You can also use task cards to suggest specific challenges that the children can complete alongside their free play.

 If we want children to be creative, curious, and to pursue their interests, then we must make our environments appealing and plentiful.
 Children will disengage if resources are old, broken, or incomplete.
 And why wouldn’t they?
 So would we.
 It’s always worth setting aside or requesting a reasonably generous budget to renew resources at the start of a financial year.
 I have always found it useful to send a list of things needed to parents and carers in the hope that some items will be donated or sourced from local businesses.
 The provided resource list outlines some of the basic resources needed to set out each area of learning.

 Once you have your continuous provision sorted, then you are in a perfect place to move on to enhancing it.

-The projects provide full coverage of EYFS Typical Behaviours and ELG skills, with the flexibility to plan for increased levels of challenge.
-We’ve also included a pupil tracking booklet to help you record and track children’s progress over the year, plus hundreds of high-quality teaching resources.
+The projects are broad, balanced and child-centred, and provide full coverage of EYFS Typical Behaviours and ELG skills, with the flexibility to plan for increased levels of challenge.
+What’s more, they are supported by hundreds of high-quality teaching resources.